bentheiii/strider/README.md

 * Pressing `h` at any point displays all the commands and keys available.
 * Common actions:
     * `left click`: add a point to the clicked location, at the current frame, to the active track.
-    * `right click`: print data of th the point(s) clicked.
+    * `right click`: print data of the the point(s) clicked.
     * `space`: advance to the next frame of the video.
     * `n`: create a new track with a random id and color and activate it.
     * `g`: add a tag, from the quick tags, to the active track.
     * `u`: delete the most recent point from the active track.
-Only deletes the last VISIBLE point form the active track.
+Only deletes the last VISIBLE point from the active track.
     * `z`: zoom in on the video.
     * `shift+z`: zoom out on the video.
     * `w`/`a`/`s`/`d` (when zoomed in): move the view window